mzamith/jasmine-test-cases/README.md

 ## Getting Set up

 You can clone this git project, or download the zip file.
-If you don't feel like doing wither, just ask us and we'll sent it to you by e-mail.
+If you don't feel like doing either, just ask us and we'll sent it to you by e-mail.

 After doing that, grab the command line and move to you project folder.